 Our future success will depend partially on our ability to develop and introduce new service offerings to respond to the evolving needs of our users and clients in a timely and cost-effective manner.
 We provide services in markets that are characterized by rapid technological change, evolving industry standards, frequent new service introductions, and increasing demand for higher levels of client experience.
-In recent years, we have expanded our service offerings for our users and clients from online brokerage services to margin financing services and further to other tools and functions, including the wealth management service offerings, and expansion into new service offerings may involve new risks and challenges that we may not have experienced before.
+In recent years, we have expanded our service offerings for our users and clients from online brokerage services to margin financing services and further to other tools and functions, including the wealth management service we launched in August 2019, and we may continue to expand our new service offerings in the future.
+However, we have limited experience in new service offerings, and expansion into new service offerings may involve new risks and challenges that we may not have experienced before.
 We cannot assure you that we will be able to overcome such new risks and challenges and make our new service offerings successful.
 Initial timetables for the introduction and development of new service offerings may not be achieved and profitability targets may not prove feasible.
-External factors, such as compliance with regulations, competition and shifting market preferences, may also impact the successful implementation of our new services into our existing operation.
+External factors, such as compliance with regulations, competition and shifting market preferences, may also impact the successful implementation of our new service offerings.
+Our personnel and technology systems may fail to adapt to the changes in such new areas or we may fail to effectively integrate new services into our existing operation.
 We may lack experience in managing our new service offerings.
 In addition, we may be unable to proceed our operation as planned or compete effectively due to different competitive landscapes in these new areas.
 Even if we expand our businesses into new jurisdictions or areas, the expansion may not yield intended profitable results.
 Furthermore, any new service offerings could have a significant impact on the effectiveness of our internal control system.
-Failure to successfully manage these risks in the development and implementation of new service offerings could have a material adverse effect on our business, results of operations and financial condition.
+Failure to successfully manage these risks i